b9Joker108/a_glockenspiel_magistery/addenda/bhuta_shuddhi_v1_.md

 ## Print ##

+* Flood, Gavin (2002).
+'The Purification of the Body in Tantric Ritual Representation' (pp. 25-43) in the *Indo-Iranian Journal*, Vol. 45, No. 1, March, 2002.
+Dordrecht, Netherlands: Kluwer Academic Publishers (a division of Wolters Kluwer).

 * Ondračka, Lubomir (2024).
 'Chapter 10: Transforming the Body by Mastering the Elements, Some Tantric Sources' (pp. 225-248) in Payne, Richard K. & Hayes, Glen A. (eds.)
 (2024). *Oxford Handbook of Tantric Studies*.
 New York, N.Y., U.S.A.: Oxford University Press.
 ISBN 9780197549902 (epub).
 DOI: https://doi.org/10.1093/oxfordhb/9780197549889.013.9.
 Source: https://www.academia.edu/128554767/Transforming_the_Body_by_Mastering_the_Elements_Some_Tantric_Sources (accessed: Thursday, July 10, 2025)

 * Tyagananda, Swami (2010).
 'Looking Deeply at the Elements' (pp. 17 - 20) in 'Prabuddha Bharata or Awakened India: Perspectives on Vedanta', Vol. 115, No. 1, January, 2010.
 Kolkata, India: Advaita Ashrama.
 Source: https://ia601205.us.archive.org/29/items/PrabuddhaBharata/Prabuddha Bharata/Year 2010/01PB-Jan2010.pdf (accessed: Tuesday, June 24, 2025)